Growth is slowing, and earnings are expected to take a hit. For now, the labor market remains resilient.

 <img src="https://datawrapper.dwcdn.net/k93uM/full.png" alt="" />

-Corporate profit and margin rebounded, in a positive sign for stocks.
+Corporate profit and margin rebounded in 2024.

 Leading Indicators